Blotter: Fayetteville man faces Rowan charges for cutting cables from radio tower, impersonating law enforcement - Salisbury Post

 • A West Rowan Middle School student on Thursday was charged with littering in the 5900 block of Statesville Boulevard in Salisbury.

-• A woman on on Thursday reported a serpentine belt in her car was possibly cut in the 200 Gallimore Road in Salisbury.
+• A woman on Thursday reported a serpentine belt in her car was possibly cut in the 200 Gallimore Road in Salisbury.

 • A Salisbury man on Thursday reported his social security number was obtained by someone else.